BlueStaxks/Linear_Algebra_Matrix/Key_Reconstruction Explain.md

 If there are multiple fake shares, the overall failure probability is given by:
   Failure Probability = 1 - (1 - (1/p)^s)^(number of fake shares)

 For instance, if p is 524287 and s = 1, then the chance that a fake share's vector accidentally matches that of a valid share is about 1 in 524287 (roughly 0.000002).
-For s ≥ 2, the probability becomes virtually negligible.
+For s ≥ 2, the probability becomes virtually negligible as 1 - (1 - (1/p)^s)^s converges to 1.
 This indicates that, under proper protocol execution, the chance that a fake share’s vector accidentally “passes” as a valid one is extremely low.

 It is possible to add an additional verification step—such as reselecting and testing the vector for a fake share—if one wants to further minimize this risk, although this extra measure may slightly compromise the statistical indistinguishability between fake and valid share vectors.